 State General: 1st Tuesday after the 1st Monday in November in even numbered years; vote for Vermont state offices and local justices of the peace.

-Federal General: 1st Tuesday after the first Monday in November every four years (next in 2020); vote for United States president/vice-president.
+Federal General: 1st Tuesday after the first Monday in November every four years (next in 2024); vote for United States president/vice-president.
 Coincides with State General.
+Click here to view the General Election ballot.

 Registered voters in Waterbury may participate at town meeting and vote at polling locations for all elections.
 To register to vote in Vermont, you must be a citizen of the United States, a resident of Vermont, and 18 years or older on or before the next election.
 To register to vote your principal dwelling place must be in Waterbury.